Muhammad Naseem Rao: Biography

 He is the elected Central General Secretary of the Pakistan's oldest & 2nd largest industry-wise union namely Railway Worker’s Union (Open Line), representing more than 90,000 workers all over in Pakistan.
 RWU is working since 1948 after partition of sub-continent.
 It is an affiliated with International Transport Workers’ Federation (ITF), a global union federation.

 He is also a Central President of Pakistan Transport & General Workers' Federation, it is the largest federation of Pakistan in transport sector.

 Education

 He is a highly qualified person with master's degrees in Economics & Law.
 He did Masters in Economics from Sindh University Jamshoro & LL.B from Karachi University.

 Trade union career

 1982, he started his political activities from the platform of student union.
 In this tenure, he also participated in left-wing movement.
 In 1986, he joined trade union being as an activist.
 He is working in trade union movement since 1986.
 He has honour to work with the founder of Labour Movement in Sub-Continent Mr. Mirza Mohammad Ibrahim (Late).

 He has honor to represent Pakistan at International Conferences, Seminar in different countries.

-He has also an honor to represent railway workers before Senate Standing Committee on Railways, First time in the history of Pakistan any Labour Leader called by Senate of Pakistan to listen worker's issues.
+He also had an honor to represent railway workers before Senate Standing Committee on Railways.
+For the first time in the history of Pakistan, any labour leader was called by the Senate of Pakistan to address workers' issues.